mariusz-schimke/GiGraph/README.md

 As already indicated in the [HTML-styled label](#html-styled-label) section, nodes, among other elements, may have an HTML label assigned.
 This way you can handle more complex node content arrangement and styling scenarios than in a record node for instance.

-The example below presents an HTML table visualized as a node.
+The example below presents a node visualized as a table composed using HTML.
 For simple text styling, please refer to the [HTML-styled label](#html-styled-label) section.

 ```c#
 var graph = new DotGraph();